|

 30 Sept 2025 |

-Separation-of-variables problems with mixed and complicated boundary conditions; examples.
+More separation-of-variables problems, including mixed and complicated boundary conditions.
 Homework #6 assigned.

 |